“You’re full of shit.”

 “Could be you saw him collapse and you waited before calling 911, instead of doing it immediately.
 But that’s just speculation.
 You’re the one who was there, not me.”

 Zoe: “I called immediately,” she affirms with reserved tension.
 “I don’t know if he has cameras or not, but you’re welcome to check them if he does.”

 “Is delayed call of emergency actually a chargeable offense?”

 She sounds as surprised as she is.

 GM: Amber holds up a hand.
-“Look, I’m not your prosecutor.
+“Look, I’m not the DA.
+I’m not the one who decides whether to press charges against you or not.
 It ultimately doesn’t help you to convince me of anything.”

 “I’ve represented clients who haven’t told me the full story on their end before.
 Their thinking usually went, ’She’ll represent me better if she thinks I’m innocent’ or ‘she doesn’t need to know I did X illegal thing to do her job.’”

 “But it doesn’t work that way.
 It’s my job to represent clients whether they’re innocent or guilty.
 Very often, seemingly unimportant details a client leaves out can be relevant to their cases, as they lack the legal expertise to know for themselves.
 That usually results in me defending them less effectively, and their getting a worse sentence or plea deal.”